dfelipegaitanh/memory/.junie/guidelines.md

 ### Testing Practices

-- Write unit tests for business logic.
+- ** Always ** Write unit tests for business logic if needed.
-- Write feature tests for integration and end-to-end testing.
+- ** Always ** Write feature tests for integration and end-to-end testing if needed.
 - For typescript, use jest and for php use pest

 #### Explanation